Archbishop of York: Styles and privileges

 The archbishop of York is an ex officio member of the House of Lords and is styled Primate of England (whereas the archbishop of Canterbury is the Primate of All England); he is referred to as "The Most Reverend", retired archbishops are styled as "The Right Reverend".
 As archbishops are, by convention, appointed to the Privy Council they may, therefore, also use the style of "The Right Honourable" for life (unless they are later removed from the council).
 In debates in the House of Lords, the archbishop is referred to as "The Most Reverend Primate, the archbishop of York".
 "The Right Honourable" is not used in this instance.
-He may also be formally addressed as "Your Grace"—or, more often these days, simply as "archbishop", or "Father".
+He may also be formally addressed as "Your Grace".

 The surname of the archbishop of York is not always used in formal documents; often only the first name and see are mentioned.
 The archbishop is legally entitled to sign his name as "Ebor" (from the Latin for York).
 The right to use a title as a legal signature is only permitted to bishops, peers of the Realm and peers by courtesy.
 The current archbishop of York usually signs as "+Stephen Ebor".

-In the English and Welsh order of precedence, the archbishop of York is ranked above all individuals in the realm, with the exception of the sovereign and members of the royal family, the archbishop of Canterbury and the Lord Chancellor.
-Immediately below him is the Prime Minister and then the Lord President of the Council.
+In the English and Welsh order of precedence, the archbishop of York is ranked above all individuals in the realm, with the exception of the sovereign and members of the royal family, the archbishop of Canterbury and the lord chancellor.
+Immediately below him is the prime minister and then the lord president of the council.